secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Getting Started/Attacking your First Box/Nibbles - Privilege Escalation.md

 - Now that we have a reverse shell connection, it is time to escalate privileges.
-We can unzip the `personal.zip` file and see a file called `monitor.sh`.
+- Unzip the `personal.zip` file and see a file called `monitor.sh`.
 ```shell-session
 nibbler@Nibbles:/home/nibbler$ unzip personal.zip